nghixnguyen/TankBattle/README.md

 ## Steps to Build your Project:
 1. Open the Project Structure
 2. In the Project -> Project SDK select appropriate Java version
-3. In Modules -> Sources, set up resources in TankGame as resource root
+3. In Modules -> Sources, set up resources in Tank Game as resource root
-4. Apply changes and build project OR
+4. Apply changes and build project
-5. Build -> Build Artifact -> csc413-tankgame-nghixnguyen.jar -> Build

 ## Steps to run your Project:
 1. Set up the configuration to Launcher